easycoder/rbr/roombyroom/Controller/home/orangepi/firmware/XR/doc/README.md

 `{“Room1“: {“ts”: “1719094849”}, “Room2“: {“ts”: “1719093995”}}`

-As we move back along the chain, the return packet grows to include all the nodes before finally being delivered to the hub on the next poll.
+As we move back along the chain towards the entry point device, the return packet grows to include all the nodes before finally being delivered to the hub on the next poll.

 When devices are added to the system they do not connect directly to the system hub as they would in a star topology.
 Instead, they connect to the nearest already configured device that has remaining capacity for another connection.
 Since each device publishes a hotspot, it's easy to check on a smartphone which one has the strongest signal, to guarantee reliable system performance.